Since the early 1990s, I’ve been happily working with books and with paper — alone and with others.

 About the image: A handful of zines made by students at MCBA and Augsburg University.

-I am happy to announce that I will again be teaching a few short, virtual workshops at MN Center for Book Arts.
+I am happy to announce that I will again be teaching a couple of short, virtual workshops at MN Center for Book Arts.
 Below are course descriptions.
-Also, beginning in September, I will be facilitating a monthly Art Practice Circle.
-To register and for further details, check out the Center's website.
+I also facilitate a monthly Art Practice Circle at the Center.
+To register and for further details, check out the MCBA's website.

 Art Practice Circle